 If you’re using our app or extension and suspect that a website usability issue was caused by one of the Web Tracking Protections detailed on this page, you can let us know by submitting a Broken Site Report.
 You can also temporarily disable DuckDuckGo’s Privacy Protection for individual websites to troubleshoot the issue you’re experiencing.

 We review user-reported Broken Site Reports daily, and work to address these usability issues continuously.
 When one of our Web Tracking Protections causes issues to occur (for example, if users can’t sign in or can’t use a popular website), we may add a site domain or cookie to a temporary exclusion list for that protection.
 This preserves essential usability for all users as we work toward a better solution.
-All of our privacy apps and extensions rely on these open source lists, which vary by platform and protection, to maintain a seamless online experience.
+All of our privacy apps and extensions rely on these open-source lists, which vary by platform and protection, to maintain a seamless online experience.

 Platform | Support |